-As observed on the map, French Guinea is a land of rivers – many of them, flowing north from the southern mountains.
+Rivers dissect French Guinea into many different areas and regions.
+Many of these rivers flow north from the southern mountains.
 The major ones include the Maroni and Lawa, forming its (disputed) border with Suriname; the Oyapok, forming a long natural border with Brazil, and the Approuaque, Camopi, Mana, and Tompok Rivers.
 The Barrage de Petit-Saut hydroelectric dam in the far north eventually formed a large artificial lake to the northeast of St Elie.

-The land of French Guiana begins to gently rise in the central regions of the country, ending at the base of the Tumac-Humac Mountains, along its southern border with Brazil.
+The Tumac-Humac Mountains can be found in the south forming a natural border with Brazil.
+The land slowly begins to rise in the central regions of the country.
 The highest point in French Guiana, as marked by an upright yellow triangle is, Bellevue de l’lnini, which rises to an elevation of 2,792 ft.
 (851m).
 The lowest point is the Atlantic Ocean (0m).

 French Guiana - an overseas region and department of France is, divided into two arrondissements, 19 cantons and a total of 22 communes (towns and villages).
 Cayenne and Saint-Laurent Du Maroni are the two arrondissements.
 Saint-Laurent Du Maroni has 8 communes and Cayenne has 14 communes.

 Covering an area of 83,534 sq. km, French Guiana is France’s 2nd largest region.
 Located in the northwestern corner of the Island of Cayenne at the Cayenne River Estuary is Cayenne – the capital (prefecture) city of French Guiana.